Clemapfel/jluna/docs/manual.md

 Here, the GC has no chance to collect the return value of `jluna::safe_call` between its conclusion and the call to `unbox`.
 This line of code is always memory-safe.

 Some functions are not named bindings, however.
 Temporary functions are best managed by unnamed proxies.
-While this incurs a significant overhead, in return we not only don't have to manually box / unbox any arguments, but the proxy makes sure the temporary function is not collected prematurely.
+While this incurs a significant overhead, in return, we not only don't have to manually box / unbox any arguments, but the proxy makes sure the temporary function is not collected prematurely.
 We need to use `Proxy::safe_call<T>` (where `T` is the type of the C++-side return value) though, as `Proxy::operator()` incurs a significant performance overhead.

 #### Executing Strings as Julia Code